Wyrdware/Mosaic/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing.
-See deployment for notes on deploying the project on a live system.

 ### Prerequisites

 You will need a copy of Unity 2022.3 LTS or later downloaded.
 Very few version-specific features are used so it should be fine across a variety of versions.